top of page

 Getting HOA Approval For Solar Panels

-To help ensure a successful project, find out early in the design phase if the HOA has rules regarding the placement of solar panels.
-Also, if there are solar access laws in their state, make sure they are aware of them and educate them on the laws if necessary.
+To ensure a smooth process, find out early if the HOA solar panel guidelines include placement restrictions.
+If there are solar access laws in their state, educate the HOA about them.

-Also, working with an HOA might require being flexible.
-For example, they are more likely to approve a system with all-black panels compared to ones with a silver frame.
-Installing a front skirt could help conceal hardware for a tidy appearance.
-Listen to members' concerns to determine if modifications are possible.
+Flexibility is key when working with an HOA.
+For example, all-black panels may be more likely to be approved than those with silver frames.
+Installing a front skirt can help conceal hardware, ensuring a tidy appearance.
+Listen to concerns and assess if modifications are feasible.

 FAQs on HOA Restrictions on Solar Panels